Crafty-creates/laura-chege/README.md

 ### Hi there 👋

-I'm Laura Chege, an android developer from Kenya.
+I'm Laura Chege, a developer from Kenya.

 . 🔭 I’m currently working on building applications to improve my skill and knowledge in Kotlin.